ThatcherC/RadarPro/README.md

+<p align="center">In work!
+This branch has the same code in a cool new Pluto Notebook format, but the README hasn't been updated to reflect that!</p>

 # PALSAR Synthetic Aperature RADAR Processor
 In 2018 I wrote a synthetic aperture radar processing program as the final project for a class I was taking called [12.421 - Physical Principles of Remote Sensing](http://student.mit.edu/catalog/m12a.html#12.421).
 With an abundance of spare time in 2020, I have re-worked version of that program and made it ready to share!
 The code here performs the task of *focusing* synthetic aperture radar (SAR) images - it converts the raw voltage readings from the radio receiver aboard JAXA's ALOS/PALSAR satellite to a (fairly) clear and high-resolution image of the Earth from space.